acrostics/acrostic-identification-dataset/README.md

 Note: the following additional abbreviations automatically prevent `scorer.py` from using the acrostic during scoring to maintain fairness:
 - i is for "international" -- acrostic in a language that is different from the base language of the text.
-- t is for "tool" -- acrostic found by AcrosticFinder (but not explicitly referred to or mentioned on WikiSource as an acrostic)
+- t is for "tool" -- acrostic found by AcrosticScout (but not explicitly referred to or mentioned on WikiSource as an acrostic)
 Such acrostics should not be counted towards the tool's recall but could be counted toward precision.
 - 2,3,4,6,8, etc. identify acrostics formed by every second/third/etc. letter of each line
 - w is for "word-level" acrostic